kyleburnsdev/springboot-azure-tutorial/README.md

 ```

 ### Create Application.java

 Our project still has no classes defined, so we are going to add a class that will serve as the entry point to the application.
-[Application.java] (src/main/java/com/kyleburnsdev/Application.java) is created in the folder structure under the java src directory and a subfolder structure to match the namespacing of the class.
+Application.java is created in the folder structure under the java src directory and a subfolder structure to match the namespacing of the class.
 Documentation on the SpringApplication annotation and classes decorated with it can be found in the official [Spring Documentation] (https://docs.spring.io/spring-boot/docs/current/reference/html/boot-features-spring-application.html).
 The full path to the file is `src/main/java/com/kyleburnsdev/Application.java`.

 A couple of important things to note at this point: